ezotericno/fem-qrcode/README.md

 ## Acknowledgments

-Big shoutout to @coder-coder, I was first introduced to their content via the [freeCodeCamp.org's](https://www.youtube.com/@freecodecamp) YouTube videos.
-While watching some of the html and CSS/Sass videos I got excited and interested in learning web-development.
+Big shoutout to [@thecodercoder](https://github.com/thecodercoder), I was first introduced to her content via the [freeCodeCamp.org's](https://www.youtube.com/@freecodecamp) YouTube videos.
+While watching some of the html and CSS/Sass videos I got excited and interested in learning web-development, watching her made me wonder if I could do something like that.
+Web-development is hard!
+But very satisfying once you get things right and working properly.